ooni/spec/nettests/ts-017-web-connectivity.md

 accessible (DNS responses are consistent, at least one TCP connection succeeds and the expected HTTP response is received).

-The flag "blocking" is set to null if "accessible" is true, otherwise it indicates the reason for blocking, if that is due to inconsistent DNS responses (dns), TCP/IP based blocking (tcp_ip), if the HTTP page response matches with the control (http-diff) or if the HTTP response failed (http-failure).
+The flag "blocking" is set to false if "accessible" is true.
+It is set to null in case of measurement failure (i.e. when "accessible" is also null).
+Otherwise it indicates the reason for blocking, if that is due to inconsistent DNS responses (dns), TCP/IP based blocking (tcp_ip), if the HTTP page response matches with the control (http-diff) or if the HTTP response failed (http-failure).